-The student must have been counted by the district in September in order to be included on the spring semester.
+Virtual students 18 and under must be enrolled and attending in September in order to be counted. on the spring semester.
 (No second count date.)

-Virtual funding for credits earned is available for both semesters:
+Virtual students 19 and over - funding for credits earned is available for both semesters:

-- Students who qualify for 1st semester submit data on the ENRL records.
-(Again, there is not a second count date.) - Students who earned credits in the 2nd semester must be the same students (who were enrolled 1st semester).
+- Students who are enrolled for 1st semester submit data on the ENRL records.
+(Again, there is not a second count date.) - Students who enroll after count window/during a semester submit an ASGT record in KIDS. must be the same students (who were enrolled 1st semester).

-If student is attending a traditional school in one district and a virtual school/program in another district the traditional school counts minutes first, the virtual school is limited to remaining minutes.
+Virtual students 18 and under - if student is attending a traditional school in one district and a virtual school/program in another district the traditional school counts minutes first, the virtual school is limited to remaining minutes.